Ultra-Light Dark Matter Simulations and Stellar Dynamics: Tension in Dwarf Galaxies for $m < 5\times10^{-21} $ eV: Results

-\textit{Results.} We compare the results of our simulations with observational data of Fornax~\cite{Walker:2009zp}, Leo II and Carina galaxies~\cite{Koch:2007ye}, which we describe in SM~\ref{s:data}.
-Fig.~\ref{fig:NFW_1em21_main} shows an example of simulation results and comparison with data, for Fornax.
+We conducted more than 50 simulations, varying the DM mass, density profile type (NFW or Burkert) and scale radius, the initial stellar half-light radius, and the initial stellar velocity anisotropy parameter $\beta$.
+The simulation suite is tabulated in App.~\ref{s:sim_details}.
+We compare the results of our simulations with observational data of Fornax~\cite{Walker:2009zp}, Leo II and Carina~\cite{Koch:2007ye}, which we describe in App.~\ref{s:data}.

+Fig.~\ref{fig:NFW_1em21_main} shows an example of an $m = \SI{1e-21}{\electronvolt}$ simulation compared with Fornax data.
 The left panel shows the stellar LOSVD in the simulation at time zero (red points) and after $ t\approx \SI{9.9}{\giga\years} $ (blue points), compared with data (purple).
 The black line shows the prediction of a Jeans analysis using as input the true ULDM radially-averaged halo mass profile $M(r)$, stellar density $\rho_*(r)$, column density $\Sigma_*(r_{\rm proj})$, and anisotropy parameter $\beta(r)$ from the simulation.
-The right panel shows the stellar half-light radius, which exhibits secular growth.
-We also show the central soliton core size, which evolves to become more massive and more compact, consistent with the relation $M_{\rm sol} \propto 1/r_{\rm sol}$~\cite{Hui2017}.
+The right panel shows the stellar half-light radius; as seen in the plot, $r_{\rm half}$ exhibits secular growth.
+We also show the soliton core size, which slowly evolves to become more compact, reflecting continued mass accretion~\cite{Dmitriev:2023ipv,Blum:2025aaa} according to the relation $M_{\rm sol} \propto 1/r_{\rm sol}$~\cite{Hui2017}.

-We conducted a suite of 38 simulations, varying the DM mass, density profile type (NFW or Burkert) and scale radius, the initial stellar half-light radius, and the initial stellar velocity anisotropy parameter $\beta$.
-We now summarize the results of this survey.